thingsboard/thingsboard.github.io/_includes/docs/pe/solution-templates/swimming-pool-scada-system.md

 ### Rule Chains

-The **Swimming Pool Device Rule Chain** is the main mechanism in the Swimming Pool SCADA system, responsible for processing incoming telemetry data, managing device interactions, and triggering automated responses.
-It enables efficient data flow between devices and the dashboard, ensuring real-time monitoring and control.
+The **Swimming Pool Device Rule Chain** is the core of the Swimming Pool SCADA system, processing telemetry, managing devices, and triggering automated actions.
+Each message flows through structured nodes that handle telemetry, generate alarms, and control devices.
+This ensures smooth data flow, real-time monitoring, and timely responses for all connected devices.

-**Rule Chain Workflow**

-* **Data Processing**: Processes incoming telemetry data, filtering it based on device profiles.
-Each device, such as heat pumps, water pumps, and sand filters, has a unique profile that governs how its data is handled.

-* **RPC Requests**: Manages RPC to send commands to devices.
-These requests are triggered by changes in the system state, ensuring seamless operation of connected devices.

-* **Automation**: Contains the logic that automatically turns the heat pump on or off based on temperature measurements.

-* **Data Storage and Propagation**: Saves key attributes and time series data for each device, allowing the system to retain information for real-time analysis and historical reporting.
-This is critical for devices such as heat pumps and water pumps, where data like vibration, power consumption, and flow rates are continuously monitored.

-* **Status Calculations**: For devices like sand filters, valves, and water meters, the rule chain computes specific attributes, such as determining whether water is flowing through pipes.
-These calculations are critical for monitoring the system’s real-time status, and the data is saved and displayed on the dashboard.

-The **Swimming Pool Device Rule Chain** is designed to be flexible, allowing further customization to integrate additional devices, logic flows, and automated responses that suit the pool system's operational requirements.
+The data is then visualized on the dashboard, allowing users to interact with and control devices while monitoring system performance in real time.

+**Message Processing Flow**

+* **Alarm Generation**:
+Every message first passes through the [**device profile node**](/docs/{{docsPrefix}}user-guide/device-profiles/#device-profile-rule-node).
+This step allows the system to generate alarms based on the conditions defined in the device profiles (such as for the heat pump, water pump, and sand filter).
+If the telemetry exceeds the set thresholds, alarms are triggered and displayed on the dashboard.

+* **Message Type Switch**:
+After the initial profile processing, the message moves to the [**message type switch node**](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/filter-nodes/#message-type-switch-node).
+This node routes messages based on their type, such as telemetry data, attribute updates, or RPC requests.
+It sends each message down the appropriate path for further processing.

+* **General Logic – Save Attributes, Time Series, and RPC Requests**:
+Independent of the message type, several actions occur for all devices.

+  * [**save attributes node**](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/action-nodes/#save-attributes-node): The telemetry data from devices is saved as attributes.
+  * [**save time series node**](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/action-nodes/#save-timeseries-node): Time series data is saved for historical analysis and monitoring.
+  * [**rpc call request node**](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/action-nodes/#rpc-call-request-node): The system can generate and send RPC requests to devices.
+These RPC commands may turn devices on/off, change operational modes, or control valve positions.
+For example, valves can be opened/closed, and pumps can be activated/deactivated based on predefined conditions or manual requests.

+* **Activity/Inactivity Events**:
+This part of the rule chain is responsible for monitoring the activity and inactivity of devices.
+The system catches these events, propagating the device states to the asset.
+This data is crucial for further calculations and to ensure real-time updates about which devices are active.

+* **Device Profile Filtering**:
+Once the telemetry data is saved, the message is routed through the [**device profile switch node**](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/filter-nodes/#device-profile-switch).
+This node filters the devices based on their profile, allowing for device-specific actions:

+  * **Heat pump**: When telemetry from the heat pump is detected, the system checks specific conditions—like target temperature, outdoor temperature, and pool temperature—through a [**switch node**](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/filter-nodes/#switch-node).
+If the telemetry conditions meet the thresholds for turning the heat pump on or off, an RPC request is sent to control the heat pump’s state.

+  * **Sand filter, Water pump, Water sensor, Valve**: For these devices, the message passes through a [**script node**](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/transformation-nodes/#script-transformation-node) that adds the device name to the necessary telemetry.
+This step ensures that the telemetry is properly propagated as attributes on the asset for further use.

+* **Main Calculation Script for Flowing Pipes**:
+Once the telemetry is processed for sand filters, water pumps, and valves, the data enters the main calculation script in the [**script node**](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/transformation-nodes/#script-transformation-node).
+This script is crucial for determining which pipe segments are currently flowing.
+The calculation determines whether water is flowing through specific pipes, based on device activity, and saves this value.
+The flow status is later displayed on the dashboard, allowing operators to see, in real-time, which pipes have water flowing through them.